Oral Presenter Resources

 • At the end of Q&A for your presentation, remember to STOP RECORDING.
 At the end of the 1-hour session, your recording will buffer and be saved to your computer.

-• Please rename your file as Track# and Last Name.
-Then, UPLOAD the file to Google Drive so that we can share your video on our website through the end of May.
+• Please rename your file as Track#_Last Name.
+Then, UPLOAD the file to Google Drive so we can share your video on our website.

 At the beginning of the LIVE Session, the Room Moderator will welcome the audience, make introductions, and describe the session’s organization: